 Insulin resistance syndrome is an all-too-common medical condition whereby insulin fails to metabolize glucose effectively.
 This, in turn, leads to higher blood sugar, which signals the body to produce more insulin.
 When this happens, glucose cannot be effectively metabolized and turns to fat instead.

-But how do you know if you're insulin-resistant?
 A telltale insulin resistance symptom is fat around the abdomen that makes you look like an apple.
 That's right!
 That big "tire" around your middle probably means high triglycerides, low HDL cholesterol, high blood sugar, and possibly even high blood pressure.

 A study in The Journal of Neurology reported that Alzheimer's patients had lower insulin levels in their cerebral spinal fluid, which nourishes your brain and spinal cord.
-Although further research is needed to determine whether ideal glucose metabolism will actually prevent Alzheimer's disease, the fact remains that insulin resistance syndrome is higher in patients with Alzheimer's disease.
+Although further research is needed to determine whether ideal glucose metabolism will actually prevent Alzheimer's disease, the fact remains that the incidence of insulin resistance syndrome is higher in patients with Alzheimer's disease.

 How to Avoid Insulin Resistance Symptoms